mkosir/frontend-monorepo-boilerplate/README.md

 - `npm install`
 - `npm run build`
-- `npm run dev` - Start all NextJs apps 🚀
+- `npm run dev` - Start all apps 🚀

 Visit one of the monorepo apps [localhost:3100](http://localhost:3100/)